Mirror image: In three dimensions

 The concept of reflection can be extended to three-dimensional objects, including the inside parts, even if they are not transparent.
 The term then relates to structural as well as visual aspects.
 A three-dimensional object is reversed in the direction perpendicular to the mirror surface.
 In physics, mirror images are investigated in the subject called geometrical optics.
 More fundamentally in geometry and mathematics they form the principal objects of Coxeter group theory and reflection groups.

 In chemistry, two versions (isomers) of a molecule, one a "mirror image" of the other, are called enantiomers if they are not "superposable" (the correct technical term, though the term "superimposable" is also used) on each other.
-That is an example of chirality (chemistry).
+That is an example of chirality.
 In general, an object and its mirror image are called enantiomorphs.

 If a point of an object has coordinates (x, y, z) then the image of this point (as reflected by a mirror in the y, z plane) has coordinates (−x, y, z).
 Thus reflection is a reversal of the coordinate axis perpendicular (normal) to the mirror's surface.
 Although a plane mirror reverses an object only in the direction normal to the mirror surface, this turns the entire three-dimensional image seen in the mirror inside-out, so there is a perception of a left-right reversal.
 Hence, the reversal is somewhat misleadingly called a "lateral inversion".
 The perception of a left-right reversal is geometrically explained by the fact that a three-dimensional object seen in a mirror is an inside-out version of the actual object, like a glove stripped off the left hand and turned into a right-hand glove, but there is still some confusion about the explanation amongst psychologists.
 The psychology of the perceived left-right reversal is discussed in "Much ado about mirrors" by Professor Michael Corballis (see "external links", below).